-- i) An accessory dwelling unit may be allowed by Special Use Permit in any singlefamily dwelling, regardless of zone, provided the following requirements are met: - (1) The home is conforming to all code requirements including setbacks, density, height and lot size. - (2) Off-Street Parking is provided for both units in compliance with this code. - (3) Either the principal residence or the accessory dwelling unit is owneroccupied. - (4) Only one accessory dwelling unit is allowed per lot. - (5) The accessory dwelling may not exceed 800 sq. ft. - (6) The accessory dwelling shall not involve design modifications to the exterior of the principal building that make their presence obvious.
+An accessory dwelling unit may be allowed by Special Use Permit in any single-family dwelling, provided the following requirements are met:

+- i) The home is conforming to all code requirements including setbacks, density, height, and lot size. - ii) Off-Street Parking is provided for both units in compliance with this code. - iii) Only one accessory dwelling unit is allowed per lot. - iv) The accessory dwelling may not exceed 800 sq. ft. - v) The accessory dwelling shall not involve design modifications to the exterior of the principal building that make their presence obvious.
 Where exterior doors provide direct access to the integrated unit, such doors shall be designed, located, and configured in a manner that is typical for secondary access to a single-family building (e.g., side doors, French doors, etc.).
-External stairs are not allowed to provide access to a second-story ADU.
-If a building is expanded to accommodate an attached or integrated ADU, the expansion shall be designed in a manner that is comparable to the principal building.
+External stairs are not allowed to provide access to a second story ADU.
+If a building is expanded to accommodate an attached or integrated ADU, the expansion shall be designed in a manner that is comparable to the principal building. - vi) Accessory dwelling unit may be located in a detached accessory building or garage provided all the above standards, and the following standards, are met. - (1) The accessory building or dwelling unit will, in no case, be located closer to the street than the principal structure, unless incorporated into an existing garage. - (2) If a new structure is proposed for the accessory dwelling unit, it will be located in the rear half of the parcel, or above an approved garage structure.